 Glass is all around us in our daily lives.
 From windows to drinkware and store displays and skyscrapers our love affair with glass is prolific and spans the history of civilization.
-Archaeologist typically agree that glass making began between 3500 and 2500 BC.
-They have uncovered artisanal artifacts from Egypt, Mesopotamia (modern-day Iraq), and the Mediterranean seaboard that are both intricate and delicate, as well as being functional and attractive.
+Archaeologist typically agree that glassmaking began between 3500 and 2500 BC.
+They have uncovered artisanal artefacts from Egypt, Mesopotamia (modern-day Iraq), and the Mediterranean seaboard that are both intricate and delicate, as well as being functional and attractive.

 Obsidian Jewels and Roman Glass

 The usage of glass is thought to have originated with volcanic glass, or obsidian.
 This extrusive rock has a glassy texture, and is usually, but not always, black in color.
 Other colors include orange, green and brown, and even rainbow when elements of mineral crystals are present.
 Highly valued for its workability, obsidian became an integral component in tool-making.
 It is still used in some surgical tools today but is more commonly found in jewelry.

 Glassmaking has evolved in definitive spurts throughout recorded history.
 At its earliest inception, glass was handcrafted by melting silica powder and molding it into small trinkets known as faience.
 This process was painstaking and was performed by master glaziers and of great value in commerce.
 The invention of the blow-pipe around 50 BC in Syria revolutionized the glass making industry.
 As part of the Roman empire, this technique was perfected and spread to all parts of Imperial Rome and beyond.